zuiko21/minimOS/hard/README.md

 32 kiB EPROM, VIA 65C22, CRTC HD6445. _Intended to be a colour & graphics capable SBC._

-Interfaces: Piezo buzzer, SS-22, new VIA connector, VGA-compatible video output (~320x200 @ 16 colours in GRgB mode, only 2 of them each 8x8 pixels)
+Interfaces: Piezo buzzer, SS-22, new VIA connector, VGA-compatible video output (~320x200 @ 16 colours in GRgB mode, only 2 of them on any 8x8-pixel block)